-By adopting this ASP, RRT is establishing the SRM process presented in Figure 3 for identifying hazards and analyzing, assessing and mitigating safety risk in compliance with the requirements of 49 CFR Part 673.25.
+By adopting this ASP, RRT is establishing the SRM process presented in Figure 3 for identifying hazards such as vehicular and pedestrian accidents and assaults on transit workers, by analyzing, assessing and mitigating safety risk in compliance with the requirements of 49 CFR Part 673.25.
 The SRM processes described in this section are designed to implement the RRT SMS.